 The first reason why is stagnation.
 Put simply, there are several lymph nodes located in the ear, jaw, and neck area.
 If the lymphatic system is slacking, toxin-filled lymph can build up around those lymph nodes in the ear, jaw, and neck area leading to breakouts.

 A poorly functioning lymphatic system can also contribute to hormonal acne.
 This system carries progesterone throughout the body as well.
 If the lymphatic system isn’t working well, though, hormonal imbalances can occur because the progesterone will not end up where it belongs and then lead to symptoms of progesterone deficiency.
-This will ultimately contribute to hormonal acne because low progesterone (and therefore high estrogen levels) is one of the big causes of hormonal acne.
+This can ultimately lead to hormonal acne because low progesterone (and therefore high estrogen levels) is one of the big contributing factors of hormonal acne.

 If you want to clear your skin for good, one of the many things you need to do is love up your lymphatic system.
 Here are ways you can do so:

 Since the lymphatic system doesn’t have its own internal pump (like the circulatory system has the heart), it relies on manual stimulation and muscle movement to push toxins out.
 Exercise helps the lymphatic system with the latter.
 By exercising the body, you are moving your muscles by lengthening and contracting them.
 Find a form of exercise you enjoy, whether it’s going for a 30-minute walk after dinner or doing yoga.
 Jumping on a mini indoor trampoline (aka rebounding) is another great way to get the lymphatic system moving.